gnosis/gnosis-labs-hackathon-starter/README.md

-# Gnosis Labs ZuBerlin 2024
+# Gnosis Labs Hackathon starter

-Welcome to the Gnosis AI EthGlobal 2024 Hackathon repo!
+Welcome to the Gnosis AI Hackathon repo!
 Here you will find all you need to build a tool for AI Agents that can make predictions on outcomes of future events.

 Follow the instructions below to get started.